dynatrace-oss-contrib/opentelemetry-specification/semantic_conventions/syntax.md

 The field `semconv` represents a semantic convention and it is made by:

 - `id`, string that uniquely identifies the semantic convention.
+- `type`, the type of semantic convention (span, metric or resource)
 - `brief`, string, a brief description of the semantic convention.
 - `note`, optional string, a more elaborate description of the semantic convention.
     It defaults to an empty string.